isVy08/pornhub/README.md

 Out of curiosity, I used Beautiful Soup to scrape profiles of exactly 11,395 female pornstars on Pornhub, which include not just professional actresses but also models and amateur content creators.
 To examine what makes a pornstar successful requires us to define a success metric (dependent variable Y) and a set of explanatory features (independent variables X’s).
 Pornhub is much like a pornographic YouTube and each pornstar has ther own channel with her bio details published on top of the page.
 So, I used Subscribers as Y against which to examine the relationships with the 21 feature X’s I managed to extract.

-You can find details for my analysis at https://tinyurl.com/pornhub-analysis Thi is my first ever analysis.
-I welcome all of your feedbacks, comments and discussion.
+You can find details for my analysis at https://tinyurl.com/pornhub-analysis.
+This is my first ever analysis, so I welcome all of your feedbacks, comments and discussion.